-pint for water sports in Andros.
-Hundreds of children learn to sail and many have won top places in er sports and social integration.
+ANDROS INTERNATIONAL YACHT RACE The Yacht Club of Andros has become a hub and central point for water sports in Andros.
+Hundreds of children learn to sail and many have won top places in national and European events.
+The club emphasizes on water sports and social integration.

-ors on water sports and social integration.
+Star Bulk has provided funds to support the Club's endeavors on water sports and social integration.